Placenta Previa: What Is It and What to Do?

 • Severe bleeding.
 This can occur during labor, during delivery, or after delivery.

 • Preterm birth.
-Bleeding may be cause to undergo an emergency cesarean section, even before your baby is full term.
+Bleeding may be a cause to undergo an emergency cesarean section, even before your baby is full term.

 How Can I Find Out if I Have Placenta Previa?